-- By formally adopting the requirements of the CIPFA Treasury Management Code of Practice - By adopting a Treasury Policy Statement and treasury management clauses within its financial reporting - By approving annually in advance prudential and treasury indicators for the following three years limiting; - (i) The Council's overall borrowing - (ii) The maximum and minimum exposures to fixed and variable interest rates - (iii) The maximum and minimum exposures to the maturity profile of its debt - (iv) The maximum annual exposures to investments maturing beyond a year - (v) By approving an investment strategy for the forthcoming year setting out its criteria for both investing and selecting investment counterparties in compliance with investment regulations.
+- By formally adopting the requirements of the CIPFA Treasury Management Code of Practice - By adopting a Treasury Policy Statement and treasury management clauses within its financial reporting - By approving annually in advance prudential and treasury indicators for the following three years limiting; - (i) The Council's overall borrowing - (ii) The maximum and minimum exposures to fixed and variable interest rates - (iii) The maximum and minimum exposures to the maturity profile of its debt - (iv) The maximum annual exposures to investments maturing beyond a year - (v) By approving an investment strategy for the forthcoming year setting out its criteria for both investing and selecting investment counterparties in compliance with Government guidance (regulations Scotland)

 The above are required to be reported and approved at or before the Council's annual Council Tax setting budget or before the start of the year to which they relate.
-These items are reported with the annual treasury management strategy which outlines the detailed approach to managing risk in relation to the Council's financial instrument exposure.
-Actual treasury performance is also reported quarterly throughout the financial year.
+These items are reported with the annual treasury management strategy which outlines the detailed approach to managing risk in relation to the Council's financial instruments exposure.
+Actual treasury performance is also reported following each year as an Annual Report and is also monitored throughout the year with quarterly update reports.